thuml/Timer-XL/README.md

 Timer-XL: Long-Context Transformers for Unified Time Series Forecasting [[arxiv]](https://arxiv.org/abs/2410.04803).

+## Introduction

+Timer-XL is a generative Transformer for unified time series forecasting, a mininally tailored scalable backbone for making long-context, aribitray-length and any-variable predictions.

 <p align="center">
 <img src="./figures/motivation.png" alt="" align=center />
 </p>

-🔥 Based on forecasting principles, we advocate to **extend the context length** in the time series field.
+💪 Based on forecasting principles, we advocate to **extend the context length** in the time series field.

 💡 To facilitate long-context Transformers on diverse tasks, we propose **multivariate next token prediction**, a novel paradigm to uniformly predict 1D and 2D time series with optional covariates.